Battenkill Valley Destination Guide

 North Road (out of East Arlington) is another great biking spot and will take you the back way to Manchester.

-Sunderland Hill Road (paved) is great touring road that crosses the Chiselville Bridge past farms and historic buildings into Manchester Village.
+Sunderland Hill Road (paved) is a great touring road that crosses the Chiselville Bridge past farms and historic buildings into Manchester Village.
 Route 313 West follows the Battenkill and will take from Arlington into New York State through rolling farmlands.

-If you need a tune up (tourist repairs!), maps or want to rent a bike, contact:
+If you need a tune-up (tourist repairs!), maps or want to rent a bike, contact:

 Battenkill Sports Cycle Shop

 For guided or self-guided tours of the area, contact: